bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 ---

+# 8. Adaptation (\(A_t\))

+Definition:

+The ability of the system to modify the mechanism that produces future representations and actions.

+Adaptation is not ordinary learning.

+Learning:

+\[
+R_t \rightarrow R_{t+1}
+\]

+Adaptation:

+\[
+A_t \rightarrow A_{t+1}
+\]

+Candidate measurements:

+- changes to learning rules
+- changes to search strategy
+- changes to optimization process
+- architectural modifications

+Limitations:

+A system may become better at self-modification while becoming less connected to reality.

+---

-# 7. Expected Failure Surface
+# 9. Expected Failure Surface

-The environment should make it possible to observe:
+The environment should allow observation of:

 ## Recovery failure

+After environmental change:

-After environmental change, does the agent recover?
+- How quickly does the system recover?
+- Does performance return?

+---

 ## Reality decoupling

-Does internal optimization diverge from external performance?
+Does internal optimization continue while external performance decreases?

+---

 ## Adaptation lock-in

-Does self-modification continue while becoming less responsive to reality?
+Does self-modification continue while becoming less responsive to environmental information?

 ---

-# 8. Out of Scope for v0.1
+# 10. Out of Scope for v0.1

 Excluded: